khatri-manit/khatri-manit.github.io/Auto_Scale_ADW_Demo_Setup.md

 2. Download and unzip ORDS in oracle home directory http://www.oracle.com/technetwork/developer-tools/rest-dataservices/downloads/index.html
 ![](./images/ords1.png)
 3. Check access rule in iptables and open port for 80 and 8080.
-  - iptables -I INPUT 8 -p tcp -m state --state NEW -m tcp --dport 8080 -j ACCEPT -m comment --comment
+4. Login as root user (sudo su -) and run below command
-  - "Required for    APEX."
+  - iptables -I INPUT 8 -p tcp -m state --state NEW -m tcp --dport 8080 -j ACCEPT -m comment --comment "Required for    APEX."
   - service iptables save
   - iptables -t nat -I PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8080
   - service iptables save
 ![](./images/ords2.png)
 Note:- Please add ingress rule for your VCN to allow from public internet to 8080 and 1521.
 ![](./images/ords9.png)
-4. cd to the directory where you unzipped ORDS (ensure that ords.war is in your current directory).
+5. cd to the directory where you unzipped ORDS (ensure that ords.war is in your current directory).
 ![](./images/ords3.png)
-5. Copy the following into the file params/ords_params.properties and replace the contents with the text below (Note:  this is the file ords_params.properties in the "params" subdirectory - a subdirectory of your current working directory).
+6. Copy the following into the file params/ords_params.properties and replace the contents with the text below (Note:  this is the file ords_params.properties in the "params" subdirectory - a subdirectory of your current working directory).
 - db.hostname=apex (Change Hostname for your Dbaas Instance)
 - db.port=1521
 - db.servicename=pdb1.demosubnet1.vcn1.oraclevcn.com